 To test whether the CAMT-1 ChIP-seq peaks in the cmd-1 promoter region regulated CMD-1 transcription, we generated CRISPR strains that deleted one or more of these peaks.
 A strain harboring 110 bp and 136bp deletions at peaks B and C respectively (Figure 6A-B, db1275) and a strain harboring a 200 bp deletion at peak A (Figure 6A-B, db1280) exhibited aggregation and O2 escape responses similar to npr-1 mutant controls (Figure 6B).
-However, a strain harboring all three deletions (Figure 6A-B, db1278) exhibited strong aggregation defects (Figure 1 – figure supplement1A) and defects in the locomotory responses to O2 that mirrored those of camt-1(ok515) loss-of-function mutants (Figure 6B, Figure 1A).
+However, a strain harboring all three deletions (Figure 6A-B, db1278) exhibited strong aggregation defects (Figure 1 – figure supplement 1A) and defects in the locomotory responses to O2 that mirrored those of camt-1loss-of-function mutants (Figure 6B, Figure 1A).
 Notably, the hyperactivity at 7% O2 of db1278 mutants could be rescued by expressing additional CMD-1 in the nervous system.
 Like camt-1(ok515) mutants, camt-1(db1278) mutants also showed chemotaxis defects towards salt, benzaldehyde and diacetyl that could be rescued by supplementing neuronal expression of CMD-1 (compare Figure 4D and 6C).
 These results suggest that CAMT-1 binds multiple sites in the CMD-1 promoter and acts redundantly at these sites to promote neuronal CaM expression.

 Calmodulin can inhibit its own expression via CAMT-1

 CaM is a key regulator of neural function.
 We speculated that CMD-1/CaM might homeostatically regulate its own expression via a negative feedback loop.
 To investigate this hypothesis, we built a transcriptional reporter for cmd-1 by fusing the 8.9 kb DNA fragment immediately upstream of the CMD-1 translational start site to sequences encoding GFP.
-This reporter showed strong fluorescence expression in neurons and muscle, including pharyngeal muscle (Figure 7A).
+This reporter showed strong fluorescence expression in neurons and muscle, including pharyngeal muscle (Figure 7- figure supplement 7A).
 We next introduced this reporter (cmd-1p::gfp) into a C. elegans line that over-expressed CMD-1/CaM in neurons, using the rab-3 promoter (rab-3p::cmd-1), and measured neuronal GFP fluorescence in single (cmd-1p::gfp) and double (cmd-1p::gfp + rab-3p::cmd-1) transgenic animals.
 We normalized expression using pharyngeal GFP levels.
 Animals expressing rab-3p::cmd-1 reduced neuronal expression of GFP from the cmd-1p::gfp reporter.
-These data suggest that high levels of CMD-1 can repress expression from the cmd-1 promoter (Figure 7B).
-To examine if this repression is achieved via CaM binding to CAMT-1, we introduced into the double transgenic background a camt-1 allele that disrupts the 4 IQ domains, syb1919.
+These data suggest that high levels of CMD-1 can repress expression from the cmd-1 promoter (Figure 7 – figure supplement 1B).
+To examine if this repression is achieved via CaM binding to CAMT-1, we introduced into the double transgenic background a camt-1 allele that disrupts the 4 IQ domains, noted as camt-1(4IQ*) (Figure 1 – figure supplement 1B).
 In this allele, codons encoding the conserved isoleucine residues in the four putative IQ domains of CAMT-1 were mutated to codons that encode asparagines.
-The camt-1(syb1919) allele did not disrupt the O2-avoidance behaviors of npr-1 mutant animals (Figure 1 – figure supplement 1B and Figure 7 – figure supplement 1), suggesting that CaM binding to CAMT-1 via the IQ motifs is not essential for O2 escape behavior.
-By contrast, we found that camt-1(syb1919) animals expressing cmd-1p::gfp and rab-3p::cmd-1 showed neuronal GFP levels similar to those found in control animals lacking the rab-3p::cmd-1 transgene (Figure 7B).
-These data suggest that CaM/CMD-1 can negatively regulate its own expression by binding the IQ domains of CAMT-1.
-Thus, CAMT-1 can not only activate cmd-1 expression, but can also repress it when available CaM/CMD-1 levels are high.
+The camt-1(4IQ*) allele did not disrupt the O2-avoidance behaviors of npr-1 mutant animals (Figure 7 – figure supplement 1C), suggesting that CaM binding to CAMT-1 via the IQ motifs is not essential for O2 escape behavior.
+By contrast, we found that camt-1(4IQ*) animals expressing cmd-1p::gfp and rab-3p::cmd-1 showed neuronal GFP levels similar to those found in control animals lacking the rab-3p::cmd-1 transgene (Figure 7 – figure supplement 1B).
+These data suggest that CMD-1/CaM can negatively regulate its own expression by binding the IQ domains of CAMT-1.
+Thus, CAMT-1 may not only activate cmd-1 expression, but also repress it when available CMD-1/CaM levels are high (Figure 7).

 Discussion